submissions

 Poems should be single-spaced, or how they should appear on the page.

-• Submit 1-2 pieces of short creative nonfiction in a single document file (.doc, .docx, or .pdf).
+• Submit 1-2 pieces of fiction or creative nonfiction in a single document file (.doc, .docx).

 Begin each piece on a new page.

-Each piece should not be longer than 2,000 words in length.
+Each piece should be no longer than 4,000 words in length.

 • Submit up to 10 images of photography or artwork (painting, drawing, letterpress, or relief printing).